heathlikethecandybar/phase_1_project/README.md

 ## Moving Forward

-Further analyses could yield additional insights to further improve operations at AAC:
+Further analyses could yield additional insights to further improve success at Microsoft:

 - **Look at production studio data to determine inital success of movies types within the suggested rating categories.**
 - **Understand review data and how it impacts success for both studio, and franchises.**